Follow my blog with Bloglovin

 -Shop second hand for your growing children

 I have always been a bit frugal, but nothing made me more frugal than seeing my youngest daughter outgrow her new clothes in a month or two.
 That’s when I realized I was basically throwing my money away by buying new all the time.
-And so, I decided to give thrift, or second hand shopping a try, and haven’t looked back since!
+And so, I decided to give thrift, or second hand shopping a try.
+I haven’t looked back since!

 What’s more, I have found incredible deals on quality items that are new, with tags.
 Or that look like they are new, even if there are no tags on them.
 The point is, you can stretch your money much further, if you are willing to overlook the “used” aspect of thrift store/second hand shopping.